akenshaw/iced-trade/README.md

 Each bid or ask is represented by single pixels.
 These pixels correspond to their price levels and ~100ms time intervals.
 The color opacity of each pixel indicates the quantity of the bid or ask.
 It is relative to all other bid or ask quantities visible within the graph time range.

 ## Build from source
-If you want to compile it yourself, clone the repository into a directory of your choice and build with cargo.
+Clone the repository into a directory of your choice and build with cargo.

 Requirements:
 - [Rust toolchain](https://www.rust-lang.org/tools/install)